Isaac-Tait/Fallfish-Tenkara/content/blog/otaba-river/index.md

 ---
 title: A Day on the Otaba River - 大丹波川
-description: As I reflect back on the three days I spent in the Kanto Mountain Range (関東山脈) the highlight for me was the last day which was spent exploring Otaba River
+description: As I reflect back on the three days I spent in the Kanto Mountain Range (関東山脈) the highlight for me was the last day which was spent exploring Otaba River...
 date: 2015-04-29T03:13:00+02:00
 tags: [Tokyo Prefecture]
 ---